dddpt-epfl-phd/dhs-nerd/scripts/s2_nerd/s0_spatial_articles/linking_roadmap.md

 - adapt HF output to dtf format
     -> must mimick output of add_text_toponyms_spans(), ready to be ingested in to_toponyms_dtf()
     - columns needed:
-        + toponym_tokens_spans: a spacy.Span of the recognized entity
+        + toponym_tokens_spans: list of spacy.Span of the recognized entities
         + tokenized_toponym: the spacy.Tokens of the identified mention needed by ~ normalize_toponyms() on the dtf
 - link them using spatial_articles_utils.py